yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 The bad news is that Mozilla broke a lot of people's expectations and trust.
 Mozilla explicitly said that *"As always, we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature.
 We’ll begin offering contextual suggestions to a percentage of people in the U.S. as an opt-in experience.
 We believe online ads can work without advertisers needing to know everything about you."*

 I (and I think most other people) took that to understand that the experience - without any update to the contrary - would be opt-in only.
-Of course I had expected at some point that the sponsored suggestions would be made the default, but I had expected an announcement prior to that occurrence.
+Of course I had expected at some point that the sponsored suggestions would be enabled by default, but I had expected an announcement prior to that occurrence.

 Mozilla blindsided Firefox users upon release, and made it harder to defend it on social media, helping to burn out its still avid fanbase.

 The most troubling thing is that it is hard to know if Mozilla recognizes how it breached user trust, or how it is engaging in what looks an awful lot like dark patterns in the product.

+Mozilla knows better than what they have released in Firefox 93 (and previously in Firefox 92).
+Connecting the Firefox brand and browser to an ecosystem of online and offline services can be a good thing - I have a Firefox Sync account and tested Firefox Lockwise - and would even love to see a Chromium extension for Sync.
+Those things should be additive to the brand and browser, though.

+Rebranding features that already worked offline in order to attach it to online functionality is a mistake.
+The rebrand doesn't come with any enhancement to the existing functionality, so the branding serves no purpose to users - indeed, it is so confusing that Support Mozilla hasn't been able to hit their mark, even after a PR incident.
+Why release such a confusing update without an announcement?

+It has been said that the cover-up is always worse than the crime, and that is exactly how it looks here.
+Mozilla promised users that they would be asked to opt-in to the new contextual suggestions experience in Firefox Suggest.
+That isn't what happened.
+Users began seeing ads, and there was no opt-in.
+It *doesn't matter* if no additional data is sent.
+Trust has been damaged, and bad headlines followed.
+If Mozilla doesn't believe that trust has been damaged, they ought to ask themselves whether there would have been as much consternation and confusion if they had announced what was coming.

+By not updating users on what exactly happened in Firefox 93, Mozilla looks like they are trying to sneak something past its users.
+Even Firefox Suggest's presence in the release notes seem to follow that theme - it is the last item, below a macOS only feature that only affects users who run applications from their download directory.
+Lacking clarity, the community and press have begun to ascribe murky motivations for Mozilla's actions.
+That isn't good for a privacy brand who claims to [respect its users](https://www.mozilla.org/en-US/firefox/privacy/) and "doesn’t depend on secretly abusing your trust".

+Firefox Suggest has been a disaster.
+I'm hoping that Mozilla will try to repair the damage.